 A generally less known about (but in our opinion, a highly recommended) option for those seeking treatment of Micropenis, is a product called Jes Extender.
-Using the scientific and medically proven principle of traction, this non invasive product can be used by men of all ages to safely and permanently increase penis size*.
+Using the scientific and medically proven principle of traction, this non invasive product can be used by men of all ages to promote increased penis size*.

 Using Jes Extender to treat Micropenis will take some dedication see significant results.
-However, most men would agree that if it means being able to avoid surgical operations that can have serious risks, it is certainly worth it to try a non invasive treatment like Jes Extender first.
-In fact, many men who do not have the medical condition and whom simply want an in increased penis size are being advised by their Doctor’s, GP’s and Urologists to try the non invasive and non painful method of penile traction by using the Jes Extender.
+However, most men would agree that if it means being able to avoid surgical operations that can have serious risks, it is certainly worth it to try a non invasive treatment like penile traction therapy.
+In fact, many men who do not have the medical condition and whom simply want an in increased penis size have given feedback about referrals from an increasing number of Doctor’s, GP’s and Urologists to try the non invasive and non painful method of penile traction using the Jes Extender.